-- Bicycles Allowed Use of Full Lane: CVC 21202 If a travel lane is too narrow to safely share side by side with a motor vehicle, you can prevent unsafe passing by taking the lane (riding near the center of the lane).
+- Bicycles Allowed Use of Full Lane: CVC 21202 If a travel lane is too narrow to safely share side by side with a motor vehicle, you can prevent unsafe passing by claiming the lane (riding near the center of the lane).
 On two-lane roads where it’s illegal or unsafe to pass, you must turn off the roadway at a designated or safe location to allow a line of 5 or more vehicles behind you to pass.
 A shared-lane marking or sharrow (see photo) is a street marking placed in the travel lane to indicate where bicyclists should ride.
 It also serves to alert motorists that bicyclists may be using the full travel lane.
 Additionally, "Bicycles May Use Full Lane" signs remind all of us that people have the right to use the full travel lane, using a bicycle or a vehicle.

 - Avoid the Door Zone: CVC 22517 No person shall open the door of a vehicle on the side available to moving traffic unless it is reasonable safe to do so and can be done without interfering with the movement of such traffic.

 - Avoid riding on sidewalks – Each city in California has its own rules about riding a bicycle on the sidewalk.
 Some cities allow sidewalk riding, some don't.
 SBMC 10.52.130 and City of Goleta – No person shall ride a bicycle on any sidewalk except at a driveway or on a designated bikeway.